nikhilputhumana/ClimaTrack/README.md

 ## Dependedncies Used

-The following dependencies are used in this project:
+The following dependencies were used in this project:
 * free_place_search
 * geocoding
 * geolocator